1f604/dropass/readme.md

 ## Dependencies:
 - Python 3+
+- tkinter (you may have to install this.
+On fedora you can use `sudo dnf install python3-tkinter`)
 - Cryptography (python module, you can install it via pip)

 ## How to use: Just run main.py from the command line (e.g python3 main.py)